Lorenz-127/Student-X/README.md

 #### Lofi Design

 - Wireframe with basic layout after the first grid design failed.
-I didn't draw all the different pages, but this visualisation helped me to get a better overview of the new design.
+I didn't draw all the different pages, but this visualization helped me to get a better overview of the new design.

 #### Home
 - Desktop large